-The trends of the total power and total number of autonomous (off-grid) solar electric stations installed by the “Sun House” are given on the diagrams below.
+The trends of the total power and total number of autonomous (off-grid) solar electric stations installed by the “Sun House” are given on the diagram below.

 In the year 2011 (5 years before the official introduction of net metering in Georgia), in Tbilisi, our team has installed the first grid-tied hybrid PV station in Georgia with the capacity of 3,2 kW.

-The trends of the total power and total number of grid-tied solar electric stations installed by the “Sun House” are given on the diagrams below.
+The trends of the total power and total number of grid-tied solar electric stations installed by the “Sun House” are given on the diagram below.

 Currently the company is actively working on the design and installation of the grid-tied electric stations in whole Georgia.